Food and the Scottish royal household: Household books and purchasing

 When James V returned from France with Madeleine of Valois, he bought barrels of olive oil and verjuice, claret and white wine, and no less than 1762 pounds of salted lard, as a commitment to embrace French cuisine.
 In July 1537 Madeleine was ill at Holyrood, it was said by English spies that the king "doth keep so small an house that there is but only six messes of meat allowed in his house".
 A number of Scottish food words are borrowed from French, and examples from a list of loan words tabulated by the historian William Tytler in 1790 are frequently cited.

 Food gifts

 An account of the pursemaster of James V in 1539 in 1540 includes rewards given to servants who brought food gifts.
 Henry Wardlaw of Kilbaberton sent a boar and Lady Erskine sent him lampreys.
 Wild geese were frequently given.
 When the king and Mary of Guise were at Ravenscraig Castle they ate pikes and eels from Loch Leven, and the Earl of Huntly brought aqua vitae and venison to Falkland.
 James V also ate pike from the Lake of Menteith and bream from Lochmaben.
 The monks of Lindores Abbey sent apples and rosewater.
 The boars were described as "fed bare" meaning domesticated.
 James V's favourite, Oliver Sinclair, brought 196 Dunbar rabbits for Christmas 1539.

-Food gifts are also recorded in the fragmentary household books from the 1590s.
+Food gifts are also recorded in the fragmentary royal household books from the 1590s.
+Gifts of food were also presented to Mary's Comptroller, John Wishart of Pitarrow.
+In 1564, these included malmsey wine, pears, oranges, and aqua vitae.